mothership-gmbh/docker_magento/readme.md

 # Volumes / mount strategy

 # Fast sync
-If you want to sync all your data from one directory to another via NFS, you might need A LOT of time.
+If you want to sync all your data from one directory to another via NFS, you might need A LOT of time as data transfer via nfs is not as fast as a direct copy from the disk.
+I recommend using the script ```sync.sh``` which completely deletes the target volume and use ```rsync``` to keep the volume in sync.

 # Issues